 Monmouth County Discrimination Attorney

 Monmouth County, New Jersey is home to many businesses.
 Those businesses employee many individuals who work in various capacities throughout the county.
 Unfortunately, sometimes those employees are subject to discrimination in the workplace.
-If you or someone you know has been subjected to workplace discrimination, call our Monmouth County discrimination attorneys.
-Our lawyers are here to help.
+If you or someone you know has been subjected to workplace discrimination, call our Monmouth County discrimination attorneys at (732)-810-0336 for legal help today.
+Our lawyers are here to answer all of your questions an explain your rights.
+We provide free consultations.

 Discrimination can occur in various forms.
 Discrimination can occur in a failure to hire an individual.
 This type of action would include the plaintiff establishing that the plaintiff belongs to a protected class, the plaintiff applied for a position which he or she was adequately qualified, the position remained open after the rejection and the employee was not hired in circumstances which would give rise to an inference of discrimination.